 • Board has direct involvement in setting corporate strategy and risk management oversight

-• Robust Citizenship and ESG oversight structure with active board and senior management involvement.
-Nominating & Governance Committee has board-delegated oversight for our Citizenship (ESG) activities and related policies, and other board committees monitor and review Citizenship-related matters in accordance with their charters.
-Citizenship also remains a full board topic.
-(Click here for information on our dedication to responsible Citizenship, including a description of our philanthropic, environmental and social initiatives.)
+• Robust sustainability governance structure with active Board and senior management involvement.
+Nominating & Governance Committee has board-delegated oversight for our Citizenship and sustainability activities and related policies, and other Board committees monitor and review sustainability-related matters in accordance with their charters.
+Sustainability and climate are also full Board topics.
+(Click here information on our dedication to responsible Citizenship, including a description of our philanthropic, environmental and social initiatives)

 Shareholder accountability